suneel-sarswat/dsam/README.md

 # Coq files details: We have formalized matching at the financial exchanges.
 0. All the important results, processes and programs are extracted in Demo.v file.
 To run this file, please run auction.sh file from you terminal ($ ./auction.sh).
-This file may take 5-6 minutes.
+This file may take 5-6 minutes to compile.
 Once auctions.sh is successfully completed, please run "coqc Demo.v" from your terminal.
 In short, type the following command from your terminal:

 > ./auction.sh;
 > coqc Demo.v